Neighborhood Considerations

 The proposed scope — 86 units, private streets, underground stormwater facilities, structured utilities, multi-story construction — would reasonably require construction activity over multiple years.

-Residents on Steinway Street and in Queens Court would be most directly affected.
+Residents on Steinway Street, in the Kingstowne community along Kingstowne Commons Drive, and in the Queens Court and Winford neighborhoods would be most directly affected.
 The single proposed access point on Steinway means construction traffic (material deliveries, concrete trucks, heavy equipment) would be concentrated on a residential street.

 Traffic and Access